 The purpose of most homepages is to be a starting point, doorway, and guide to the rest of the website and the information and services it provides.

 A homepage should be a starting point for most pathways to the goals of your website.
 A pathway describes the guided journey or pathway visitors take on a website to reach a websites goal.
 This goal can be a sale, newsletter signup, a submitted contact form, or other similar action.
 This goal can have just one or several steps before it is achieved.

 A typical homepage should help convey:

-Lets take a look at the anatomy of a successful homepage, the sections that it is made up of, and what the goals of each part is.
+Lets take a look at the anatomy of a successful homepage, the elements that it is made up of, and what the goals of each part is.

 Please note that this page of the page is best viewed on devices with a large screen.

 Depending on the purpose and goals of a website, homepages can be quite different from one website to the next.
-The design, style, and mood of the website also has to be taken into consideration.
+The design, style, and mood of the website also must be taken into consideration.

 Hopefully you will find this overview helpful and can apply what you learned here when you are considering the layout, design, and content of your own pages.